postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 Enter your GitHub Personal Access Token, specify your GitHub custom domain and click **Proceed**.
 In Backup your Postman Collections, choose an existing Postman collection, specifying your GitHub repository, a filename for your backup, and your chosen branch name.

+> If your network is behind a firewall that requires preapproved IP addresses, you will need to use a static IP address to enable backups to Github on custom domains.

+// need instructions for public users //

 [![github integrations screen](https://assets.postman.com/postman-docs/GitHub_Integrations3.png)](https://assets.postman.com/postman-docs/GitHub_Integrations3.png)

 Click **Add Integration**.
 Your collection is pushed to your GitHub project under the directory that you specified and saved as a single JSON file.
 This is illustrated in the following screen: